chandini321/app/README.md

-# match_hobbies_ap
+# match_hobbies_app
-this app is,which can help users to get their potential match based on hobbies initially create a folder and install all the packages needed to run the application here docker is used for build,run and deploy for our project just start the server
+This app is,which can help users to get their potential match based on hobbies initially create a folder and install all the packages needed to run the application here docker is used for build,run and deploy for our project just start the server